afondiel/afondiel.github.io/_pages/home.md

 Hello there !

 My name is Afonso Diela.
-I am a Software Engineer working for [Technology & Strategy](https://www.technologyandstrategy.com/) with 5 years of experience in software development and embedded systems in Automotive Indrustry.
+I am a Software Engineer working for [Technology & Strategy](https://www.technologyandstrategy.com/) with 5 years of experience in software development and embedded systems in Automotive Industry.

 Passionate about cars and motorsport, new technologies with a strong interest in data science and Artificial Intelligence.